apache/airflow/UPDATING.md

 ### Changes in `amazon` provider package

+We strive to ensure that there are no changes that may affect the end user, and your Python files, but this release may contain changes that will require changes to your configuration, DAG Files or other integration e.g. custom operators.

+Only changes unique to this provider are described here.
+You should still pay attention to the changes that have been made to the core (including core operators) as they can affect the integration behavior of this provider.

+This section describes the changes that have been made, and what you need to do to update your if you use operators or hooks which integrate with Amazon services (including Amazon Web Service - AWS).

 #### Change default aws_conn_id in EMR operators

 The default value for the [aws_conn_id](https://airflow.apache.org/howto/manage-connections.html#amazon-web-services) was accidently set to 's3_default' instead of 'aws_default' in some of the emr operators in previous